vishalvisd/react-validator/README.md

 ***Notes***

 1- Validation accepts an array of validators functions, each with their respective error messages.
 The order is important and the field is validated as per the order.
-For validator function we can use third-party library - validator, as like above, which has whole bunch of well tested regex, like isEmpty, isEmail, etc or we can supply our own function for specific case to validate.
+For validator function third-party library can be used like - [validator](github.com/chriso/validator.js), as like above, which has whole bunch of well tested regex, like isEmpty, isEmail, etc or we can supply our own function for specific case to validate.

-2- we can add “group” prop (attribute) and define the group in which the filed belongs.
+2- “group” prop can be added to define the group in which the filed belongs.
-Later we can use the group name to find whether a group of filed is valid like this :
+Later the group name can be used to find whether a group of filed is valid or not like this :

     handleSubmit(){
         let checkFieldTestResult = fieldValidatorCore.checkGroup("myGroup1");